Your landing page is one of the most important things in your sales funnel. You have to make sure it’s optimized to engage and convert every visitor.

 5. Choose Colors Wisely

-Now that you know you have to use similar colors in your ad and your landing page, you have to figure out what colors to use.
+Now that you know you have to use similar colors in your ad and your landing page design, you have to figure out what colors to use.

-You can consider adding colors based on the color psychology.
+You can consider adding colors based on color psychology.

 Think of what you want your product ads to represent.
 If it’s something playful you can go for orange or yellow.
 If it’s related to nature you can choose green.

 Below is an image that’ll tell you what color represents what kind of emotion.